Advice > Software engineering

 If things go well with the recruiter, then you'll move on to the next step of the process.
 What happens at this stage varies depending on what team and role you're applying for.

-But, you can usually expect a phone screen if you're an industry hire, an on-campus interview if you're a new graduate, or an online test instead of an actual interview in some cases.
+You can usually expect a technical phone screen if you're an industry hire, an on-campus interview if you're a new graduate, or an online coding assessment instead of an actual interview in some cases.
 We'll review each format below.

 Technical phone screens

-This step is called the "phone screen", but it can also sometimes happen over video using Skype.
+This step is called the "phone screen", but it can also sometimes happen over video using Microsoft Teams.
 Each interview will last 45 to 60 minutes.
-You'll speak to a peer or a potential manager and they'll ask you a mix of technical and behavioral questions.
+You'll speak to a peer or a potential manager, and they'll ask you a mix of technical and behavioral questions.

 On-campus interview

-If you're a student then you'll usually have an on-campus interview instead of a phone screen.
-You'll be asked a mix of behavioral questions and technical questions that you'll need to solve on a whiteboard.
-In some cases, you'll also have more than one interview on campus.
+If you're a student, then you'll usually have an on-campus interview instead of a phone screen.
+You'll be asked a mix of behavioral questions and coding questions that you'll need to solve on a whiteboard.

 Online coding assessment